 If it feels like they’ve made a good effort and have got most of it right/good enough with what I expected, then this is generally a sign that they have the skills and I can dig a little deeper during an interview.

 If you have an instance where it’s clear they’ve made a significant effort but they did the wrong thing, then consider if maybe they just misunderstood the instructions.

 If that’s the case, then I recommend not dismissing them right away.
-Anyone can misunderstand something and this gives you a good opportunity to discuss with them at the interview.
+Anyone can misunderstand something and this gives you a good opportunity to discuss it with them at the interview.

-When you ask how they approached the task you can get an insight into how they think and also how they receive feedback when you gently communicate what you were expecting them to do that was different.
+When you ask how they approached the task, you can get an insight into how they think and also how they receive feedback when you gently communicate what you were expecting them to do that was different.

 Being able to see how a candidate handles receiving feedback is a great indicator of how well you’ll be able to work and communicate with them.

 With test tasks done, it’s time for the final stage – interviews.

 If you’re like many employers, you might worry about conducting interviews.

 Will they realize you’re not an experienced interviewer?